tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/功能实践/自主拼装直播 URL_intl_en.md

 ![](https://main.qcloudimg.com/raw/679602c838e8dfd3b61acefebb221d13.jpg)

 - **Domain**
-Push domain name, which can be the default push domain name provided by Tencent Cloud LVB or your own push domain name with a successfully configured CNAME record.
+Push domain name, which can be the default push domain name provided by Tencent Cloud CSS or your own push domain name with a successfully configured CNAME record.
 - **AppName**
-LVB application name, which is `live` by default and customizable.
+CSS application name, which is `live` by default and customizable.
 - **StreamName (stream ID)**
 Custom stream name and unique ID of a live stream.
 We recommend you use a random numerical or alphanumerical string.
 - **Authentication key (optional)**